In this article, I want to suggest some simple exercises useful for developing chord tone solos and note targeting ability in a Blues context.

 V-IV-I Exercise 1 - Ascending Arpeggios

-In this exercise, we're going to play an ascending arpeggios starting from each roots: E7, D7 and A7.
+In this exercise, we're going to play an ascending arpeggios starting from each root: E7, D7 and A7.

 V-IV-I Exercise 2 - Ascending and descending arpeggios mix